Newsletters and Changelog

 New article on Voluntary Censorship.

-A little pivot in the purpose of the site.
-It's always really been about this, but it's nice to finally have the elevator pitch.
+A little more clarity in the purpose of the site: a project in betterment is a project about choosing ideologies, not adopting the ones thrust upon you.
+We've always really been about this, but it's pleasant to finally have the elevator pitch.
 Only took a year and a half to get there since the relaunch of the site in April last year.

 An article in praise of the sage and less in praise of other things.